damoyelang1992/My_Esp8266/README.md

  * MQTT的SSL连接buffer好像太小，不过我调整为3096也是不行一直报告ERROR: Message too long，不影响使用

-**编译环境搭建:**
+**编译环境搭建(阿里云oss下载):**

 Instructions for installing and configuring the Unofficial Development Kit for Espressif ESP8266:

- 1. To [download the Windows](http://programs74.ru/get.php?file=EspressifESP8266DevKit) (98Mb) and install my Unofficial Development Kit for Espressif ESP8266.
+ 1. To [download the Windows](http://iot-lexin.oss-cn-hangzhou.aliyuncs.com/iot-eclipse-build/Espressif-ESP8266-DevKit-v2.0.8-x86.exe) (98Mb) and install my Unofficial Development Kit for Espressif ESP8266.
- 2. [Download](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and install the Java Runtime x86 (jre-7u72-windows-i586.exe)
+ 2. [Download](http://iot-lexin.oss-cn-hangzhou.aliyuncs.com/iot-eclipse-build/jdk-7u51-windows-x64.exe) and install the Java Runtime x86 (jre-7u72-windows-i586.exe)
- 3. [Download](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/SR1/eclipse-cpp-luna-SR1-win32.zip) and install Eclipse Luna x86 to develop in C ++ (eclipse-cpp-luna-SR1-win32.zip).
+ 3. [Download](http://iot-lexin.oss-cn-hangzhou.aliyuncs.com/iot-eclipse-build/eclipse-cpp-mars-R-win32.zip) and install Eclipse Luna x86 to develop in C ++ (eclipse-cpp-luna-SR1-win32.zip).
 Unpack the archive to the root of drive C.
- 4. [Download](http://sourceforge.net/projects/mingw/files/Installer/) and install MinGW.
+ 4. [Download](http://iot-lexin.oss-cn-hangzhou.aliyuncs.com/iot-eclipse-build/mingw-get-setup.exe) and install MinGW.
 Run mingw-get-setup.exe, the installation process to select without GUI, ie uncheck "... also install support for the graphical user interface".
- 5. [Download](http://programs74.ru/get.php?file=EspressifESP8266DevKitAddon) the (84Mb) my scripts to automate the installation of additional modules for MinGW.
+ 5. [Download](http://iot-lexin.oss-cn-hangzhou.aliyuncs.com/iot-eclipse-build/Espressif-ESP8266-DevKit-Addon.rar) the (84Mb) my scripts to automate the installation of additional modules for MinGW.
  6. Run from my file install-mingw-package.bat.
 He will establish the basic modules for MinGW, installation should proceed without error.
  7. Start the Eclipse Luna from the directory c:\eclipse\eclipse.exe
  8. In Eclipse, select File -> Import -> General -> Existing Project into Workspace, in the line Select root directory, select the directory C:\Espressif\examples and import work projects.